 Validity/Reliability: The Office of Inspector General reviewed the validity and reliability of the data collection methodology for this measure.
-Any recommended improvements were implemented and documented above and in the department's Performance Measure Guide.
+Any recommended improvements were implemented and documented above and in the department's performance management system.

-LRPP EXHIBIT IV: Performance Measure Validity and Reliability Department: Florida Department of Law Enforcement Program: Investigations and Forensic Science Service/Budget Entity: Crime Lab Services Measure: Average number of days to complete Biology/DNA lab service requests Action (check one): □ Requesting revision to approved performance measure. □ Change in data sources or measurement methodologies. □ Requesting new measure. □ Backup for performance measure.
+Department: Florida Department of Law Enforcement Program: Investigations and Forensic Science Service/Budget Entity: Crime Lab Services Measure: Average number of days to complete Biology lab service requests

+- Requesting revision to approved performance measure. - Change in data sources or measurement methodologies. - Requesting new measure. - Backup for performance measure.

 Data Sources and Methodology: Laboratory Evidence Management System (LIMS) report.
-Authorized

-Data Sources and Methodology: Laboratory Evidence Management System (LIMS) report.
 Authorized contributors make service requests for laboratory examinations at the time they submit evidence to the crime laboratory.
 Laboratory supervisors assign the service requests to the appropriate members, and enter specific data into LIMS concerning the requests.
 At the time a request is approved to be completed, the date completed is entered into LIMS.
 The lab supervisor conducts periodic inspections of pending casework, and both the supervisor and the Program Office review status reports to verify completion dates given in LIMS.
-The IFS LIMS Administrator generates a monthly report from LIMS entitled "Average Turnaround Time" for each laboratory for a specified period.
+The IFS LIMS Administrator generates a monthly report from LIMS entitled "Average Turnaround Time "for each laboratory for a specified period.
 The computer report selects all service requests that have been completed within the date range entered and averages the elapsed time in days (date received to date completed) for each service type.
 Each laboratory report is then exported into an EXCEL spreadsheet.
 Averages from each discipline service are calculated by averaging the total number of days it took to complete requests for service.

 Validity/Reliability: The Office of Inspector General reviewed the validity and reliability of the data collection methodology for this measure.
-Any recommended improvements were implemented and documented above and in the department's Performance Measure Guide.
+Any recommended improvements were implemented and documented above and in the department's performance management system.

-LRPP EXHIBIT IV: Performance Measure validity and Reliability Department: Florida Department of Law Enforcement Program: Investigations and Forensic Science Service/Budget Entity: Crime Lab Services Measure: Average number of days to complete Toxicology lab service requests Action (check one): □ Requesting revision to approved performance measure. □ Change in data sources or measurement methodologies. □ Requesting new measure. □ Backup for performance measure.
+Department: Florida Department of Law Enforcement Program: Investigations and Forensic Science Service/Budget Entity: Crime Lab Services Measure: Average number of days to complete Toxicology lab service requests

+- Requesting revision to approved performance measure. - Change in data sources or measurement methodologies. - Requesting new measure. - Backup for performance measure.

 Data Sources and Methodology: Laboratory Evidence Management System (LIMS) report.
-Authorized

-Data Sources and Methodology: Laboratory Evidence Management System (LIMS) report.
 Authorized contributors make service requests for laboratory examinations at the time they submit evidence to the crime laboratory.
 Laboratory supervisors assign the service requests to the appropriate members, and enter specific data into LIMS concerning the requests.
 At the time a request is approved to be completed, the date completed is entered into LIMS.
 The lab supervisor conducts periodic inspections of pending casework, and both the supervisor and the Program Office review status reports to verify completion dates given in LIMS.
-The IFS LIMS Administrator generates a monthly report from LIMS entitled "Average Turnaround Time" for each laboratory for a specified period.
+The IFS LIMS Administrator generates a monthly report from LIMS entitled "Average Turnaround Time " for each laboratory for a specified period.
 The computer report selects all service requests that have been completed within the date range entered and averages the elapsed time in days (date received to date completed) for each service type.
 Each laboratory report is then exported into an EXCEL spreadsheet.
 Averages from each discipline service are calculated by averaging the total number of days it took to complete requests for service.

 Validity/Reliability: The Office of Inspector General reviewed the validity and reliability of the data collection methodology for this measure.
-Any recommended improvements were implemented and documented above and in the department's Performance Measure Guide.
+Any recommended improvements were implemented and documented above and in the department's performance management system.